 Kurthen, H. 2006.
 "Germany's Coming Out: Citizenship and Immigration Reform since Unification."
-In: Transformations of the New Germany, eduted by Ruth A. Starkman.
-New York: Palgrave macmillan, pp. 181-198.
+In: Transformations of the New Germany, edited by Ruth A. Starkman.
+New York: Palgrave Macmillan, pp. 181-198.

 Kurthen, H. & G. G. Smith.
 2005.
 "Threshold Effects in Hybrid and Blended Online Classes."
 In Lynn Harper Ritchey (Ed.), Teaching Introduction to Sociology As a Hybrid Course: A Resource Manual (pp. 33-47).
 Washington, DC: American Sociological Association.

 Kurthen, H. 1998.
 "Fiscal Impacts of Immigration on the American and German Welfare States."
 IN: Immigration, Citizenship, and the Welfare State in Germany and the United States (Part A) edited by Hermann Kurthen, Jurgen Fijalkowski, and Gert Wagner.
 Greenwich, CT: JAI Press, pp. 175-212.